horawa/schelling-simulation/README.md

                                   0.5* for flat utility with threshold 0.5.
                                   Default = flat 0.625.
   --satisficers / --no-satisficers
                                   Satisficer relocation regime.
-Agents move to
+Agents can
-                                  vacancies of equal utility instead of only moving to vacancies of greater utility.
+                                  move to vacancies of equal utility instead of only moving to vacancies of greater utility.
 Off by default.
-  --pick-random / --pick-first    Relocation regime - agent to relocate picked
-                                  at random, or first on list.
-Random by default.
-  --move-to-random / --move-to-first
-                                  Relocation regime - agents move to random better vacancy, or to first better vacancy.
-                                  Random by default.
+  --agent-picking-regime [random|first|roulette]
+                                  Agent picking regime.
+Agents to relocate are picked according to the specified
+                                  regime.Available regimes are: "random" -
+                                  agents picked randomly, "first" - first
+                                  agent on list picked"roulette" - agents
+                                  picked according to roulette algorithm, in
+                                  which each agent is picked with a probability proportional to its weight The
+                                  weight of each agent is given by: w = 1 - utility + base-weight; requires the
+                                  --roulette-base-weight optionDefault is
+                                  random
+  --vacancy-picking-regime [random|first|roulette]
+                                  Vacancy picking regime.
+Vacancies to
+                                  relocate to are picked according to the specified regime.Available regimes are:
+                                  "random" - vacancies picked randomly,
+                                  "first" - first vacancy on list
+                                  picked"roulette" - vacancies picked
+                                  according to roulette algorithm, in which
+                                  each vacancy is picked with a probability proportional to its weightThe weight of each vacancy is given by: w = 1 - utility + base- weight; requires the --roulette-base-weight
+                                  option.
+Agents only pick from better or equal vacanciesDefault is random --agent-roulette-base-weight FLOAT
+                                  The base weight used with roulette
+                                  algorithm.
+The satisficers option must be
+                                  set for values over 0 to have an effect.Default is 0.0 --vacancy-roulette-base-weight FLOAT
+                                  The base weight used with roulette
-  -r, --radius INTEGER            Radius of neighborhood that agents will
+                                  algorithm.
+Default is 0.0 -r, --radius INTEGER            Radius of neighborhood that agents will consider.
-                                  consider.
 Default = 1 (only directly
                                   adjacent neighbors).
-  --count-vacancies               Defines, if vacancies should be counted as
+  --count-vacancies               Specifies, if vacancies should be counted as
                                   neighbors, when calculating the fraction of
                                   unlike neighbors.
   -i, --iterations INTEGER        Number of iterations.
 One agent moves during